zudi-lin/pytorch_connectomics/README.md

 pip install -r requirements.txt pip install --editable .
 ```

 For more information and frequently asked questions about installation, please check the [installation guide](https://zudi-lin.github.io/pytorch_connectomics/build/html/notes/installation.html).

 ## Notes

 ### Data Augmentation

 We provide a data augmentation interface several different kinds of commonly used augmentation method for EM images.
 The interface is pure-python, and operate on and output only numpy arrays, so it can be easily incorporated into any kinds of python-based deep learning frameworks (e.g., TensorFlow).
 For more details about the design of the data augmentation module, please check the [documentation](https://zudi-lin.github.io/pytorch_connectomics/build/html/modules/augmentation.html).

 ### YACS Configuration

 We use the *Yet Another Configuration System* ([YACS](https://github.com/rbgirshick/yacs)) library to manage the settings and hyperparameters in model training and inference.
 The configuration files for tutorial examples can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/configs).
 All available configuration options can be found at [```connectomics/config/config.py```](https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/config/config.py).
 Please note that the default value of several options is ```None```, which is only supported after YACS v0.1.8.

-### Model Zoo
+### Segmentation Models

-We provide several encoder-decoder architectures, which can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/connectomics/model/zoo).
-Those models can be used for both semantic segmentation and bottom-up instance segmentation of 3D image stacks.
-We also provide benchmark results on several public connectomics datasets [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/benchmark) with detailed training specifications for users to reproduce.
+We provide several encoder-decoder architectures, which are customized 3D UNet and Feature Pyramid Network (FPN) models with various blocks and backbones.
+Those models can be applied for both semantic segmentation and bottom-up instance segmentation of 3D image stacks.
+Those models can also be constructed specifically for isotropic
+and anisotropic datasets.
+Please check the [documentation](https://zudi-lin.github.io/pytorch_connectomics/build/html/index.html) for more details.

 ## Acknowledgement

 This project is built upon numerous previous projects.
 Especially, we'd like to thank the contributors of the following github repositories:

 - [pyGreenTea](https://github.com/naibaf7/PyGreentea): Janelia FlyEM team
 - [DataProvider](https://github.com/torms3/DataProvider): Princeton SeungLab

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/zudi-lin/pytorch_connectomics/blob/master/LICENSE) file for details.

 ## Citation

 If you find PyTorch Connectomics useful in your research, please cite:

 ```bibtex